Pile knitting using Studio machines

 Studio punchcard sets and Volume collections offer many designs and inspiration for DIY.
 A page from one of their collections

 Kathleen Kinder was credited with first using FI designs for pile knitting, resulting in loops being created in every row rather than every other.
 In the method, loops are still required to be dropped after every row.
 Cards with bold areas of each color are most suitable.
-Since the fabric has a tendency to spread horizontally, doubling the length may become necessary if the goal is to retain more of the motif shape.
+Since the fabric tends to spread horizontally, doubling the length may become necessary if the goal is to retain more of the motif shape.

-Pre-selection of needles in Brother poses an interesting problem: patterning needs to be retained, dropping stitches disrupts it, and there is no accessory such as the P Carriage to make the process quicker.
+Pre-selection of needles in Brother poses an interesting problem: patterning needs to be retained, dropping stitches disrupts it, and there is no accessory, such as the P Carriage, to make the process quicker.

 Leave a Reply